WebAssembly/spec/proposals/Exceptions.md

 specify that the event is an exception.
 In the future, additional attribute values may be added when other events are added to WebAssembly.

 To allow for such a future extension possibility, we reserve a byte in the binary format of an exception definition, set to 0 to denote an exception attribute, but for the moment we won't use the term event in the formal spec.

 ### Exceptions

-An `exception` is an internal construct in WebAssembly .
-WebAssembly exceptions are defined in the `exception` and import sections of a module.
+An `exception` is an internal construct in WebAssembly.
+WebAssembly exceptions are defined in the event and import sections of a module.

 The type of an exception is denoted by an index to a function signature defined in the `type` section.
 The parameters of the function signature define the list of values associated with the exception.
 The result type must be empty.

 An `exception tag` is a value to distinguish different exceptions, while an `exception index` is a numeric name to refer to an (imported or defined) exception tag within a module (see [exception index space](#exception-index-space) for details).

 Exception indices are used by: